slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Waiting hurts.
 Forgetting hurts.
 But not knowing which decision to take can sometimes be the most painful."
 -- Paulo Coelho*

+> *"Not too soon and not too late; the secret of education lies in choosing the right time to do things."
+-- Natalia Ginzburg*

 ### On procrastination